 In 1990, Clay Logan, the owner of Brasstown, North Carolina's only gas station—which doubles as a shop selling kitschy opossum products—got an idea from a passing patron: If New York could drop a ball on New Year's, why couldn't Brasstown drop an opossum?

 That year marked the first Brasstown Possum Drop, which featured Logan lowering a live opossum from the roof of his gas station at the stroke of midnight (the opossum was then released, unharmed if perhaps a bit emotionally scarred).
-Thirty people attended the first Possum Drop, which reportedly cost around $2,000 to organize (the event also includes fireworks and live music), and has been going on every year since.
+Thirty people attended the first Possum Drop, which reportedly cost around $2,000 to organize, including fireworks and live music.

 The opossum has nothing to do with Brasstown.
 Logan reportedly chose the animal not because Brasstown is home to an unusually large population of the tiny marsupial, but because the small North Carolina town needed "something" to make it special.

-The Possum Drop has becoming increasingly well known in recent years, thanks in part to a New York Times article from 2003 spotlighting the event.
-It's also drawn negative criticism from animal rights groups, such as People for the Ethical Treatment of Animals (PETA), who view the event, with its loud music and lights, as cruel to the opossum.
+The Possum Drop became increasingly well known, thanks in part to a New York Times article from 2003 spotlighting the event, and also drew negative criticism from animal rights groups, such as People for the Ethical Treatment of Animals (PETA), who viewed the event, with its loud music and lights, as cruel to the opossum.

-For three years, the live opossum tradition was put on hold after PETA won an injunction to stop the event from including a live version of the marsupial.
+The live opossum tradition was temporarily put on hold after PETA won an injunction to stop the event from including a live version of the marsupial.
 Brasstown carried on the quirky tradition using roadkill and opossum stew.
 In 2015, live-opossum-drop advocates succeeded in passing a controversial law that excludes the Virginia opossum from wildlife protections between Dec.
 29 and Jan.
 2. In 2017, the Clay's Corner store owners retired, and 2017/2018 marked the final Brasstown opossum drop.